-An inspection trip is made to one of the larger cities of the Middle West by the senior students in Architectural Engineering, Architecture, and Landscape Architecture.
+An inspection trip is made to one of the larger cities of the Middle West by the senior students in Architectural Engineering and Architecture.
 The inspection party is under the charge of one or more faculty members of the Department of Architecture.
 Time allotted to the trip is from three days to one week.
 Cost to each student for trip, including meals, lodging and transportation, approximately \$50.

-201, 206.
-Advanced Freehand Drawing I and II.
-2(0-6) each; I, II, and SS, each.
+201. Advanced Freehand Drawing.
+Credit to be arranged.
+I, II, and SS.
 Prerequisite: Arch.
 117 and 118.
-Mr. Helm.
+Mr. Helm and Mr. Morgan.
 Advanced studies of original compositions in various media.